-In the fourth quarter of 2020, the Company's parent, Canadian Utilities Limited, signed an MSA with IBM Canada Ltd. (subsequently novated to Kyndryl Canada Ltd.) to provide managed IT services.
-These services were previously provided by Wipro under a ten-year MSA expiring in December 2024.
-The transition of the managed IT services from Wipro to IBM commenced on February 1, 2021 and was completed in the fourth quarter of 2021.
+In 2020, the Company's parent, Canadian Utilities Limited, signed a Master Services Agreement with IBM Canada Ltd. (subsequently novated to Kyndryl Canada Ltd.) to provide managed information technology services.
+These services were previously provided by Wipro Ltd. under a ten-year MSA expiring in December 2024.
+The transition of the managed IT services from Wipro to IBM commenced on February 1, 2021 and was complete by December 31, 2021.